Hello again Gentle Readers.

 Which brings us back to Upper Providence

 That comment remained on that faux community page for two whole weeks.
-It was removed—by the administrator—only when I commented on it yesterday.
+It was removed—by one of the administrators—only when I commented on it yesterday.
 Because members of this group have a documented history of scrubbing their facebook profiles and blocking me on facebook, I took the liberty of screenshotting this immediately.
 And sure enough, it was gone within minutes.

 Julie Mullin is our elected tax collector.
 She is also an administrator on the Upper Providence First facebook page, though she keeps that information mostly anonymous.

-I put it to you, Gentle Readers: Should elected officials have anonymous facebook pages where political opinions are shared?
+I put it to you, Gentle Readers: Should elected officials–or candidates– have anonymous facebook pages where political opinions are shared?
 Where endorsements are offered?
 Where other elected officials are promoted?

 Where anti-police sentiments are shared anonymously by a site administrator?